PaddlePaddle/PaddleCloud/doc/client_design.md

 # Goals:

-Developers using PaddlePadle Cloud can use this command-line client for conviniece of manage cloud Deep-Learning jobs, including:
+Developers using PaddlePadle Cloud can use this command-line client for the convenience of managing cloud Deep-Learning jobs, including:

 - Submitting a PaddlePaddle cluster training job
-- List jobs that is currently running.
+- List jobs that are currently running.
-- List all job history that have been submited.
+- List all job history that has been submitted.
 - Fetch logs of the jobs.
 - Download output(model data) of the completed job.
 - View user's quota usages in their spaces.